dhjsh88/uncertainty-aware-reinspection-scheduler/README.md

 Although a three-cycle tolerance is allowed, all 12 runs matched cycle for cycle with a difference of 0.

+### Metrics

+All counters in the results table are RTL outputs except `FR recovered`, which is computed offline by the golden model from labels in the trace CSV.
+The labels are not visible to the RTL, so this counter is not part of the RTL-vs-golden comparison.

 ### Assertions